 When Kin first joined the fight against cystic fibrosis in 1964, children diagnosed with this devastating disease were not expected to live long enough to attend school.
 Today, more than 60 percent Canadians with cystic fibrosis are adults over the age of 18, and many are living well into adulthood, attending universities, having families and participating actively in their communities.

 Kin members spend countless hours each year organizing and participating in fundraising events and activities in support of Cystic Fibrosis Canada.
 They hold golf tournaments, lotteries, telethons, galas, bake sales and bottle drives to fulfil their commitment to raise awareness of and help find a cure or control for cystic fibrosis.

 There is so much work to be done on behalf of Canadians living with cystic fibrosis, and we are so grateful to have the support of Kin Canada.
-Their incredible contributions of more than $49 million over our partnership have helped drive progress forward and have made a difference in the lives of Canadians impacted by cystic fibrosis.
+Their incredible contributions $50 million over our partnership have helped drive progress forward and have made a difference in the lives of Canadians impacted by cystic fibrosis.
 In fact, the estimated median age of survival for a Canadian born with CF has nearly doubled since the partnership began.

 Cystic Fibrosis Canada is truly inspired by Kin Canada’s commitment and we look forward to many more years of success and friendship.

 This award is to be presented to a Kinsmen or Kinette in recognition of their exceptional skills in coordinating and motivating groups of donors and volunteers for fundraising projects for the benefit of Cystic Fibrosis Canada and Canadians living with cystic fibrosis.